The Padjelanta trail

 Map of Padjelantaleden

 Navigate past map or other external content.This map is a planning tool and should not replace a physical map and compass.
-The service is operated by Naturkartan (opens in new tab).
-Please note that trail information is owned and updated by the respective trail manager (e.g. municipality or county administrative board).
-Watch our instructional video (opens in new tab) for tips on how to use the map features (in Swedish).
+The service “Naturkartan” (opens in new tab) is operated by a company called “Outdoor map”.
+Please note that trail information is owned and updated by the respective trail administrator (e.g. municipality or county administrative board).

 Discover the Padjelanta trail